QAOA¶

 classical optimization loop in order achieve good sampling efficiency.
 The number of

-variational parameters is determined by the number of QAOA layers \(p\) (or reps
+variational parameters is determined by the number of QAOA layers \(p\) (or reps).
+A

 higher number of layers generally leads to better optimization.
 However, the increased